-- 10. Director Responsibilities and Performance - a.
-Committee Duties

-Act honestly and in good faith with a view to the best interests of the Corporation and to exercise the care, diligence and skill that a reasonable prudent person would exercise in comparable circumstances.

-- b.
-Committee Values - i.
-Assist the Corporation to operate in compliance with all corporate policies and codes, and all laws and regulations governing the Corporation; and - ii.
-Maintain strong financial reporting and control processes. - c.
-External Auditors - i.
-Ensure that the external auditors are accountable to the Board, as representatives of the shareholders, through the Committee; - ii.
-Recommend the appointment of auditors to the Corporation's shareholders and for the compensation and oversight of the work of the external auditors, including resolution of disagreements between management and the external auditors regarding financial reporting; and - iii.
-Ensure that the external auditors report all material issues or potentially material issues to the Committee. - d.
-Reliance on Experts - i.
-Place appropriate reliance in good faith on reports that the financial statements of the Corporation represented to each member of the Committee by an officer of the Corporation or in a written report of the external auditors present fairly the financial position of the Corporation in accordance with Canadian general accepted accounting principles; and on any report of a lawyer, accountant, engineer, appraiser or other person whose profession lends credibility to a statement made by any such person.
+- 7. Director Responsibilities and Performance - (a) Committee Duties - (i) Act honestly and in good faith with a view to the best interests of the Corporation and to exercise the care, diligence and skill that a reasonable prudent person would exercise in comparable circumstances. - (b) Committee Values - (i) Assist the Corporation to operate in compliance with all corporate policies and codes, and all laws and regulations governing the Corporation; and - (ii) Maintain strong financial reporting and control processes. - (c) Reliance on Experts - (i) Place appropriate reliance in good faith on reports that the financial statements of the Corporation represented to each member of the Committee by an Officer of the Corporation or in a written report of the external auditor present fairly the financial position of the Corporation in accordance with IFRS; and on any report of a lawyer, accountant, engineer, appraiser or other person whose profession lends credibility to a statement made by any such person.